korginc/logue-sdk/platform/minilogue-xd/README.md

 ### Reverb Effects API (revfx)

 Your main implementation file should include `userrevfx.h` and implement the following functions.
-For more details see the [Oscillator Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__revfx__inst.html).
+For more details see the [Reverb Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__revfx__inst.html).

 * `void REVFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
 See `inc/userprg.h` for possible values of platform and api.